driscolldcfpb/jsPDF/README.md

 Great!
 Now give us a Star :)

 ## Contributing
-Build the library with `npm run build`.
+Build the library with `npm run buildnew`.
 This will fetch all dependencies and then compile the `dist` files.
 To see the examples locally you can start a web server with `npm start` and go to `localhost:8000`.

 ## Credits
 - Big thanks to Daniel Dotsenko from [Willow Systems Corporation](http://willow-systems.com) for making huge contributions to the codebase.